Great to be back, Rushlinbaugh, the fastest three hours in media meeting and surpassing all audience expectations every day.

 There is no outward sign there's any pleasure going on here.

-You I mean, It's a still shot.
+I mean, it's a still shot.

 There's no video of this.

-Yet we are told that this is entirely normal.
+Yet we are told that this is entirely normal and that it is consensual sex.

-It is cross species consensual sex.
+It is cross-species consensual sex.

 And again, it is because of mate deprivation.